 - An organizational self-evaluation;

-Upon completion of all required self-evaluations and expert panel reviews, the SHEQAB will make its recommendation to the Minister whether or not the proposed degree should be authorized.
+Upon completion of all required self-evaluations and expert panel reviews, the SHEQAB will make its recommendation to the Minister of Advanced Education whether or not the proposed degree should be authorized.

 Phase III - Minister’s Decision, Authorization and Monitoring

-Using the SHEQAB’s recommendations, the Minister will decide whether or not to authorize the new degree program in Phase III.
+Taking into consideration the SHEQAB’s recommendations, the Minister will decide whether or not to authorize the new degree program.
 Two options may occur:

 Upon authorization, a private institution will be required to post financial security before being allowed to offer the degree program.